qpkorr/vim-bufkill/README.md

 # vim-bufkill
 Git repo for http://www.vim.org/scripts/script.php?script_id=1147

-This is the official github repo for the bufkill.vim script on vim.org, and supercedes the above location.
+https://github.com/qpkorr/vim-bufkill is the official github repo for the bufkill.vim script on vim.org, and supercedes the above location.

 The repo contains the files suitable for a vim pathogen "bundle" directory (google is your friend).